lorisbaz/self-taught_localization/README.md

 In order to play around with the parameters of STL, open the file `stl_params.py` and look at what you can pass to the the initialization function as argument.

 By default the code runs the unsupervised version of STL, but it can be changed to the supervised version by choosing `use_fullimg_GT_label=True`.
 Note that the label(s) should be provided along with the image at row 24.
 See the file `prototxt/synset_words.txt` for the list of labels.
 For the example in the demo, it should be used `gt_labels = ["n01744401"]`.

-### Bounding Boxes

-TODO: We make available soon the bounding boxes for the dataset we used.

 ### Generate Plots Paper